Strengthening the Commonwealth to achieve SDG 8.7

-The 2030 Sustainable Development Goals were adopted by all UN Member States in 2015.
-Under target SDG8.7 all Commonwealth states have committed ‘to take immediate and effective measures to eradicate forced labour, human trafficking, prohibit and eliminate the worst forms of child labour including the use of child soldiers, end modern slavery, and by 2025 end child labour in all its forms.’
-All members are expected to report on their progress, although this is a voluntary mechanism.
+The 2030 Sustainable Development Goals (SDGs) were adopted by all UN Member States in 2015.
+Under SDG Target 8.7, all Commonwealth states have committed to ‘take immediate and effective measures to eradicate forced labour, human trafficking, prohibit and eliminate the worst forms of child labour including the use of child soldiers, end modern slavery, and by 2025 end child labour in all its forms.’

 CHRI has been leading research and advocacy work on SDG 8.7 within the Commonwealth since 2016.
 In September 2017, the Commonwealth Secretariat and CHRI, in partnership with the governments of Australia and the UK, hold a panel discussion on "Ending Modern Day Slavery - Achieving Goal 8.7: Sustainable and inclusive development through eradication of forced labour, ending modern slavery and human trafficking, and securing the prohibition and elimination of the worst forms of child labour".